Vespa's recipes have appeared in "Midwest Living" and "Taste of Home." She belongs to Cook's Recipe Testers for "Cook's Illustrated."

 - Preheat oven to 325 F.

-- Place one cup of whole almonds on a cookie sheet.
+- Place 1 cup of whole almonds on a cookie sheet.

-- Remove almonds from oven and allow them to cool.
+- Remove almonds from the oven and allow them to cool.

 - Chop coarsely.

 - Nestle 2-3 scoops of espresso ice cream in a bowl or sundae dish.

 - Top with whipped cream and a maraschino cherry, if desired.